06-04: General Bail Bond Agent Corporations

 Date: October 5, 2006

-The Consumer Affairs Division of the Missouri Department of Insurance, Financial Institutions & Professional Registration with this bulletin seeks to provide guidance to general bail bond agents on when it is lawful to transact bail bond business in the state of Missouri under a corporate form of business.
+The Consumer Affairs Division of the Missouri Department of Commerce & Insurance with this bulletin seeks to provide guidance to general bail bond agents on when it is lawful to transact bail bond business in the state of Missouri under a corporate form of business.
 It also provides guidance to Missouri Courts in which those agents write bond.

 Under previous administrations, the Department accepted applications for General Bail Bond Agents operating under a corporate form of business.
 However, Missouri Supreme Court Rule 33.20 states, “Any corporation, association, or company formed under the provisions of section §379.010, RSMo, for the purpose of making surety insurance shall be qualified to act as a surety upon any bail bond taken under the provisions of these rules upon presenting evidence satisfactory to the court of its solvency…” Corporations that “make” or write surety insurance must be structured as an insurance company and properly licensed as an insurance company under section §379.010, RSMo.
 As such, if this entity is a stock company, it must maintain a fully paid capital of at least eight hundred thousand dollars ($800,000.00) and a surplus of at least eight hundred thousand dollars ($800,000.00).
 Corporations that write surety, but are not admitted under section §379.010, RSMo, are in violation of section §375.310, RSMo and are subject to civil and criminal enforcement.